 Subscribe for full access to BBC Northern Ireland's profile

 BBC Northern Ireland offers 2 products in the media and telecoms services industry.
-BBC Northern Ireland's product portfolio comprises of broadcast television and radio and media and TV services.
+BBC Northern Ireland's product portfolio comprises of media and TV services and broadcast television and radio.

 Subscribe for full access to BBC Northern Ireland's products in full detail